Deciding on a business name can be tricky.

 As much as I still love the name Snowed Under Solutions, a name that resonates with busy business owners, I didn’t realise how long winded it was.
-Once I turned it into an email address and then had to spell it over the phone, I would have tweaked the business name, domain and/or email address.
+When I began having to spell the email address over the phone, I realised I should have tested it earlier.
 It never occurred to me that I would have to spell it, as the words all seemed straightforward to me.
 When people asked me what my email address was, I started asking for their address instead to avoid the frustration of repeating myself.

 The weird thing is, this actually worked in my favour.
-By getting their email address, it meant I popped up in their inbox and allowed me to set the next actions in motion, instead of waiting for the prospective client to send me the initial email.
-I could have done that without the long email address though, which was also really hard to fit on a business card!
+By getting their email address, it meant I popped up in their inbox and allowed me to set the next actions in motion.
+I didn’t have to wait for the prospective client to send me the initial email.
+This positive aside, I could have done that without the long email address, which was also really hard to fit on a business card!

 The key to creating a successful company is knowing the order to do things in.
 As much as we want our business name at the beginning, this is actually a step that should be largely organic after you have completed the essential steps in setting up your business.

-If you want to delve deeper into what those steps are to KickStart your StartUp effectively and avoid the pitfalls, have a look at StartUp & Launch for the downloadable process, which has the right balance of spice and vanilla!
+If you want to delve deeper into what those steps are to KickStart your StartUp effectively and avoid the pitfalls, contact me, and we can work on the right balance of spice and vanilla!

-Or if you want to discuss this with an independent outsider for a fresh perspective and informed advice, have a look at the different Marketing Advice packages we offer.
+As an independent outsider, I can provide a fresh perspective and informed advice, through a range of different Marketing Advice packages we offer.

-Wishing you all the best in your new business
+Wishing you all the best in deciding on your new business name.